 Divinity School Teaching Fellows

 The Divinity School Teaching Fellows is a two-year program designed to enhance the pedagogical skills of and extend research training for recent PhD graduates of the Divinity School.
-The overall aim of the program is to foster a learning community in which Fellows explore effective teaching practices while continuing to advance their own research agenda.
-Up to four Teaching Fellowships may be awarded this year.
+The overall aim of the program is to foster a learning community in which fellows explore effective teaching practices while continuing to advance their research agenda.

-Teaching Fellows are recent graduate students who have completed all requirements for the PhD within eight years of matriculation into the doctoral program of the Divinity School.
-(If the program is extended next year, the requirement will be seven years, as it is currently in Humanities and Social Sciences.)
+Teaching Fellows are recent graduate students who have completed all requirements for the PhD.
 Selection is competitive, and individuals accepted to the program will have demonstrated excellence in their scholarship, as well as in teaching.
 The program provides guidance and support from multiple mentors on teaching, research, and ongoing professional development.

 Each Divinity Teaching Fellow will be paid a salary for the three quarters of the academic year; provided with support for research and professional development; provided benefits such as health insurance coverage, etc.; and given library privileges and access to placement services.